 While there’s no easy solution to this question, it’s may be wise to ask yourself a few questions about your personal situation

-Pay off debt first?
-Or contribute to a 401(k)?
-This is an important question to evaluate for those with debt, but still worried about saving for retirement.
-There are many considerations when pondering this question, such as how much money to direct towards your debt and how much towards retirement, and when.
+Pay off debt or contribute to a 401(k)?
+This is an important question to evaluate for those with debt who are still worried about saving for retirement.
+There are many considerations when pondering this question, such as how much money to direct towards your debt versus how much towards retirement, and when.

 In this article, we’ll lay out some information to help you understand what’s involved in making this decision.
 We’ll look at your mind and your money.
 And we’ll investigate how to decide whether to contribute to your 401(k), pay off debt—or do both.